Murali Purushothaman: Career

 After obtaining law degree from Government Law College, Ernakulam, Purushothaman enrolled as Advocate on 09.03.1991 and started practicing in Constitutional law and Service laws.
 During his practice, he served as Government Pleader in the High Court of Kerala from 13.03.2001 to 06.08.2001, Standing Counsel for the Kerala State Election Commission from 2000 and the Election Commission of India from 2004 till elevation as Judge, Standing Counsel for the State Co-operative Election Commission in 2002, Standing Counsel for the Delimitation Commission and Counsel for the Admission Supervisory Committee and Fee Regulatory Committee for Self Financing Professional Colleges and Institutions from 2007 to 2011.
-Elevated as Additional Judge of the High Court of Kerala on 25.02.2021 and became permeant judge from 06.06.2022.
+He was elevated as an additional judge of the Kerala High Court on 25.02.2021 and became permanent judge from 06.06.2022.